zeraphie/zeraphie.github.io/_posts/2022-10-20-home-rules.md

 I try to experience everything at least once, but there's only so many games to play in, and some classes & subclasses look very uninterested when compared to the other options.
 So lets change that!

 ### Warlock
 I very much dislike the lack of spell variety that warlocks have in actual usage, having insanely limited spell slots.
-I think a warlock would be more fun if they had a pool of mana to cast spells from instead, letting them use things more lower level spells instead of solely relying on eldritch blast
+I think a warlock would be more fun if they had a pool of mana to cast spells from instead, letting them use things more lower level spells instead of solely relying on eldritch blast.
+This would be an optional change that a Warlock may use to replace their Spellcasting Rules

 > **Mana Pool**
 >